rusefi/rusefi_documentation/Lua-Scripting.md

 #### `burnconfig`

-Schedule write to flash once the engine is stopped.
+Schedule calibration write to flash once the engine is stopped.

 #### `findSetting(name, defaultValue)`